-The driving goal in everything that we do in the modeling process is to find reproducible ways to explain the variation that we see in the response.
+The driving goal in everything that we do in the modeling process is to find reproducible ways to explain the variation in the response.
 As discussed in the previous chapter, discovering patterns among the predictors that are related to the response involves selecting a resampling scheme to protect against overfitting, choosing a performance metric, tuning and training multiple models, and comparing model performance to identify which models have the best performance.
 When presented with a new data set, it is tempting to jump directly into the predictive modeling process to see if we can quickly develop a model that meets the performance expectations.
-Or, in the case where we have many predictors, the initial goal may be to use the modeling results to identify the most important predictors related to the response.
-But as illustrated in Figure 1.4, we should first spend a sufficient amount of time exploring the data.
+Or, in the case where there are many predictors, the initial goal may be to use the modeling results to identify the most important predictors related to the response.
+But as illustrated in Figure 1.4, a sufficient amount of time should be spent exploring the data.
 The focus of this chapter will be to present approaches for visually exploring data and to demonstrate how this approach can be used to help guide feature engineering.

 - scatter plots of individual predictors and the response,

 - a pairwise correlation plot among the predictors,

 - a projection of high dimensional predictors into a lower dimensional space,